Tools & Technology

 - Stock status at the contract level — which units are under contract, which are available for EOI

 Where the gap appears: Unlatch picks up from the EOI stage onward.
 A buyer who's spent three months attending open homes, getting finance approved, and comparing floor plans has had an entire relationship with your agency before they ever appear in Unlatch.
-That pre-EOI journey — and the post-settlement nurturing that comes after — lives somewhere else, or often nowhere at all.

 Salesforce: the enterprise data backbone

 Salesforce is the world's most widely used CRM platform, and many larger property groups run their contact databases through it.
-If your agency operates inside a corporate group, Salesforce may already be the system of record for contacts, marketing lists, and activity logging.

 What Salesforce does well at scale: